Questions and Answers

 - Our Registrar will begin the process of uploading your images and their descriptions directly online.
 In the event you wish to take over this process we will teach you and you will be provided with a User-ID and Password.

-- Included in your Membership Services is our preparation of a biographical/critical essay of 1,000 or more words.
-Our Editorial staff may decide that the biography or essays you have provided will be acceptable as-is with some minor editing.
+- Our Editorial staff may decide that the biography or essays you have provided will be acceptable as-is with some minor editing.
 On the other hand, information is sometimes sent to us in fragments — biographical sketches, articles, or catalogues — that need more extensive editing to make the strongest and most cohesive presentation.
 It is usually in your best interest for us to start over, using your sources to prepare a new biographical/critical essay.
-As art historians, we take a scholarly approach — avoiding hyperbole and striving to make your case effectively and professionally.
+We tap our virtual staff of art historians to make your case effectively and professionally — and the cost will vary.
 In the event that you desire a longer biographical essay, or a series of essays treating thematic issues, we will discuss such projects and their additional expenses with you in depth.
-In any event, all newly written materials will be submitted to you for your review and approval.
+In any event, essay proposals will be submitted to you for your review and approval.
 There are never any surprises, and our policy is to maintain total transparency throughout the process.
 Our primary aim is a consistently high level of presentation of your life and art.

 Who is responsible for uploading the artworks?